go-acme/lego/e2e/fixtures/certs/README.md

 certificates that will be trusted by a system with the Pebble CA in the trust store.

-To re-create all the Pebble certificates run:
+To re-create all certificates used by Pebble, run:

     minica -ca-cert pebble.minica.pem \
            -ca-key pebble.minica.key.pem \